Optophys-Lab/Datastructure_documentation/DocumentationTutorial.md

 ## Formatting Guide for markdown(MD) files
-Markdown files are text documents which can be used across multiple plattforms.
+Markdown files are text documents which can be used across multiple platforms.
 When using jupyter-book instructional text can be entered as md files or jupyter notebooks. see also <https://jupyterbook.org/en/stable/customize/config.html>